Do you want to know how much it costs to build a website?

-Need some cool ideas for your domain name?
+Need some help coming up with a great domain name?
 Check out the best blog name generators.

-If your domain name is your website’s address, your hosting is the house or storage where all your things go.
+If your domain name is your website’s address, the host is the house or storage where all your things go.

-Web hosting companies store your files and deliver content to your visitors when they come to your site.
+Web hosting companies store your files and deliver website content to visitors when they use your URL.